-In contrast to these papers our research is the first to study enforcement actions enacted on banks for safety and soundness reasons ("important actions") as the "reputation devices" affecting the structure of the syndicate.
-This is crucial, because the important supervisory actions, related to safety and soundness of banks, might have a strong reputational effect on which the literature is generally silent.
-Moreover, such important enforcement actions provide almost by definition clear-cut reputational "innovations" that allow us to more compellingly identify the impact of reputation on economic relations in general and partnerships in particular.
+Although this evidence is consistent with a reputation story, it is also consistent with alternative explanations based on matching between better quality borrowers and large lead arrangers, and the exercise of bank market power (Delis et al., 2017a).
+Unlike these papers, we do not assume the effectiveness of the reputation mechanism, but instead explore variation in it in the cross-section and over time.
+Our research studies the enforcement actions enacted on banks for safety and soundness reasons, as the "reputational devices" that affects the structure of the syndicate.
+This is crucial, because supervisory actions related to safety and soundness of banks, might have a strong reputational effect on which the literature is generally silent.
+Moreover, such important enforcement actions provide almost by definition clear-cut reputational "innovations" that allow us to test a rich set of predictions regarding the effectiveness, and limitations, of reputation-based disciplining mechanisms.